programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 ### Getting Hold of the Data

-For this tutorial you will need to download two files: first, a title-level list of British and Irish newspapers, after this called the 'title list', and second, a helper dataset of place names and coordinates, which will allow you to match the places found in the title list to locations on a map, which we'll refer to as the 'coordinates list'.
+For this tutorial you will need to download two files: first, a title-level list of British and Irish newspapers (which will be referred to as the 'title list') and second, a helper dataset of place names and coordinates (which we'll refer to as the 'coordinates list') for matching the places found in the title list to locations on a map.

--   To get the title list, visit the [British Library repository](https://bl.iro.bl.uk/concern/datasets/7da47fac-a759-49e2-a95a-26d49004eba8?locale=en).
+1. To get the title list, visit the [British Library repository](https://bl.iro.bl.uk/concern/datasets/7da47fac-a759-49e2-a95a-26d49004eba8?locale=en).
 The list is available on the repository in two formats: either a .zip file containing a .csv and a readme, or as an Excel spreadsheet.
 For this lesson, we'll work with the .csv format.
 Download the .zip file, and unzip it.
-Alternatively, you can download a copy of the dataset used in this tutorial [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/shiny-leaflet-newspaper-map-tutorial-data/BritishAndIrishNewspapersTitleList_20191118.csv).
+Alternatively, you can download a copy of the dataset used in this tutorial [on Github](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/shiny-leaflet-newspaper-map-tutorial-data/BritishAndIrishNewspapersTitleList_20191118.csv).

--   The coordinates list is available [here](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/shiny-leaflet-newspaper-map-tutorial-data/newspaper_coordinates.csv).
-Download this file of coordinates.
-It doesn't matter where you put it for now, as you'll move both files to a new folder later in the lesson.
+2. The coordinates list is available [on Github](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/shiny-leaflet-newspaper-map-tutorial-data/newspaper_coordinates.csv).
+To download this file of coordinates, just view the [raw](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/shiny-leaflet-newspaper-map-tutorial-data/newspaper_coordinates.csv) version and save the page locally.

 ### Understanding the Title List

 Once this is done, take a look at the title list dataset (you can open it in R, a spreadsheet program or a text editor).
 The title list has been produced by the British Library and is published on their institutional repository.
-It contains metadata taken from the Library's catalogue, of every newspaper published in Britain and Ireland up until the year 2019, a total of about 24,000 titles.
+It contains metadata taken from the Library's catalogue of every newspaper published in Britain and Ireland up until the year 2019, a total of about 24,000 titles.
 There is more information available in a published data paper.[^1]

 The .csv file (`BritishAndIrishNewspapersTitleList_20191118.csv`) contains a number of fields for each title, including the name of the publication, subsequent and previous title names, several fields for geographic coverage, the first and last dates held, and some other information.

 It's worth reading the `README` file which comes along with the .zip file.
-This explains that there are several fields provided for geographic coverage, because the records have been catalogued over a long period of time during which cataloguing standards and conventions have changed.
+This explains that there are several fields provided for geographic coverage, because the records have been catalogued over a long period of time, during which cataloguing standards and conventions have changed.
 The purpose here is to map the newspapers at a geographic point level, i.e., at the level of village, town, or city, rather than county or country.
-There are two fields where we might find the potentially relevant geographic points to map: `place_of_publication` and `coverage_city`.
+There are two fields where we might find the relevant geographic points to map: `place_of_publication` and `coverage_city`.
 These seem like different things (a newspaper could be published in one place but have geographic coverage over another, perhaps if the former didn't have a suitable newspaper press), but that's not how they've been used by cataloguers in practice.
 The `README` file says that the latter (`coverage_city`) contains more complete data, so that is the one you'll use to map the titles.

 The other two fields of interest are the first and last dates held.
 The readme also tells us that the library does not have complete coverage, though it has most titles from the 1840s onwards, and effectively all titles from 1869 when Legal Deposit[^2] was introduced.
 This means that the collection does not necessarily have all issues of a newspaper *between* the first and last dates held by the Library.

 In this tutorial, you'll create an interactive slider which will allow a user to choose a start and an end date.
-This could be used to filter the data in one of two ways: either to every newspaper published *at some point* between those two dates, or it could map every newspaper *first* published between the dates.
-For simplicity (and because in the former scenario, it would over-represent the Library's collections), in this tutorial you'll do the latter.
+This could be used to filter the data in one of two ways: either to show every newspaper published *at some point* between those two dates, or to map every newspaper *first* published between two given dates.
+Because the former scenario it would over-represent the Library's collections, to keep things simple, in this tutorial you'll work on the latter visualization of every newspaper published within a certain time frame.

 ## Setting up your Coding Environment and Creating the Shiny Application